bouncmpe/bouncmpe.github.io/content/courses/cmpe475.en.md

 Overview of computer networks: Network architecture and the ISO model.
 Network topology: Connectivity analysis, delay analysis and backbone analysis.
 Physical layer: Transmission and multiplexing, terminal handling, errors.
 Data link layer and link protocols.
 Network layer: Routing and congestion, satellite and packet radio networks, local networks.
 Transmission and session layer.
 Presentation layer.
 Application layer.

-## Course Learning Outcomes

-- Understand the basic concepts and methodologies for evaluating the performance of computer systems
-- Develop skills in job processing models and analytical techniques for system performance analysis
-- Utilize simulation techniques to assess and predict the performance of computing systems
-- Manage and optimize system hardware and software resources for better performance
-- Analyze the performance of multiprocessor systems and their efficiency in various configurations
-- Apply performance evaluation methods to solve real-world problems in computing environments

 ## Current Instructor

 {{< people tag="cmpe475" cols="2">}}